noise23/version/README.md

+Important!
+Please don't build Version from this repo yet.
+V2 development is in progress, currently this repo will connect to a test chain which will be discarded and reset back several times as development goes.
+This is not a final chain yet.

  ██▒   █▓▓█████  ██▀███    ██████  ██▓ ▒█████   ███▄    █
 ▓██░   █▒▓█   ▀ ▓██ ▒ ██▒▒██    ▒ ▓██▒▒██▒  ██▒ ██ ▀█   █